AaTekle/cpp-ml/linear_regression/README.md

 p = 5
 ```

-The model therefore performs on the order of:
+The model then performs on the order of:

 ```math
 2500 \times 20000 \times 5